ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

 Slurm's "ntasks" corresponds to the number of MPI tasks.

-You don't need to specify `-np` or `--machinefile` with `mpirun/mpiexec`.
 MPI knows about the Slurm job specification.

+So you don't need to specify `-np` or `--machinefile` with `mpirun/mpiexec`.

 # MPI troubleshooting